grosv/eloquent-sheets/README.md

-    protected $spreadsheetId = '1HxNqqLtc614UVLoTLEItfvcdcOm3URBEM2Zkr36Z1rE'; // The id of the spreadsheet protected $sheetId = '0'; // The id of the sheet within the spreadsheet (gid=xxxxx on the URL) protected $headerRow = '1'; // The row containing the names of your columns (eg. id, name, email, phone) public $cacheId = '39e93f4d-c20e-4874-88ee-2ddc403bd3de'; // A uuid that is used as a cache key }
+    protected $spreadsheetId = '1HxNqqLtc614UVLoTLEItfvcdcOm3URBEM2Zkr36Z1rE'; // The id of the spreadsheet protected $sheetId = '0'; // The id of the sheet within the spreadsheet (gid=xxxxx on the URL) protected $headerRow = '1'; // The row containing the names of your columns (eg. id, name, email, phone) }
 ```

+This model can do your basic Eloquent model stuff because it really is an Eloquent model.
+Though it's currently limited to read / list methods.
+Update and insert don't currently work because you do those things by editing your spreadsheet.

 ### What's Missing
-This works as it is but you have to do a great deal of work to set it up.
-Here are the missing pieces that I'll be adding over the next few days:

-1. An artisan command to create your model and interactively populate the required data.

-2. A Google Apps Script that you'll be able to use to have your sheet tell your site when its data has changed so that the cache can be forgotten and fresh data pulled from the sheet.

-3. Eventually I'd like to add insert and update methods that will let you append rows to your spreadsheet and edit existing rows.
+Eventually I'd like to add insert and update methods that will let you append rows to your spreadsheet and edit existing rows.
+I already have the most important part done... a method to invalidate the cache when we update or insert.
+Now I just need the update and insert methods.

 ### Acknowledgements
 This package wouldn't be possible without [Sushi](https://calebporzio/sushi) by Caleb Porzio.
 If you're not [sponsoring him on GitHub](https://github.com/sponsors/calebporzio) you should.